Last updated on May 10th, 2023 at 05:18 pm

-Want to know about the latest cost of living in Germany in 2022?
-Learn about how much it costs to live in Germany as a young couple with a pet.
+Want to know about the latest cost of living in Germany in 2023?
+Learn how much it costs to live in Germany as a young couple with a pet.

 We’re only in March and yet, the cost of living in Germany in 2022 is rising sharply.

 It’s official now, we are expecting a recession next year in Germany.

 According to the press release by Germany’s Federal Statistical Office, Destatis, consumer prices rose by

 5.3% in February by 1.9% on August 2022.
 The inflation rate rose by 0.9% compared to January 2022 by +10.0% in September 2022, officials said in a press release.